reshmabidikar/slate/source/includes/_payment-method.md

 | **deleteDefaultPmWithAutoPayOff** | boolean | no | false | if true, delete default payment method only if AUTO_PAY_OFF is set |
 | **forceDefaultPmDeletion** | boolean | no | false | if true, force default payment method deletion |

 The query parameters determine the behavior if the payment method specified is the default method.
 If **forceDefaultPmDeletion** is true, the payment method will be deleted unconditionally.
-If **deleteDefaultPmWithAutoPayOff** is true, the payment method will be deleted only if AUTO_PAY_OFF is set (true).
+If **deleteDefaultPmWithAutoPayOff** is true, the payment method will be deleted, and AUTO_PAY_OFF will be set.
 If neither parameter is true, the default payment method will not be deleted.

 **Response**